-The GDP coefficient is significant and negative at the 1% level.
-The negative relationship between economic growth and capital confirms that investment decisions are influenced by the economic cycle.
-During periods of economic expansion, Islamic banks are better able to raise their capital levels and finance the riskiest projects.
-Conversely, during periods of recession, the reduction in risk-taking and the increase in forecast losses lead banks to reduce their volume of assets in order to improve their position on capital.
-With regard to the effect of the Subprime crisis and the Arab Spring, we note that the crisis variable has a negative and significant impact on the capital of Islamic and conventional banks.
-This suggests that during this period banks decrease their capital ratios, which reflects the logic of the Subprime crisis.
-As regards SPRING, we find no significant effect on capital for both types of banks.
 Funding is not a relevant determinant of risk taking for conventional and Islamic banks.
-This result is consistent with recent studies by Adrian and Shin (2009), Raddatz (2010), and Ratnovski and ??uang (2009).
+This result is consistent with recent studies by Adrian and Shin (2009), Raddatz (2010), and Ratnovski and Huang (2009).
 Non-interest income (NII) has a positive and significant impact on the risk of Islamic banks mainly attributed to the fact that a large share of non-interest income can destabilize banks.
-Indeed, NII are usually more volatile than interest income because regulators encourage banks to hold less capital against noninterest income-generating activities, leverage may be greater and therefore involve excessive volatility in profits (DeYoung and Roland, 2001).
+Indeed, NII are usually more volatile than interest income because regulators encourage banks to hold less capital against non-interest income-generating activities, leverage may be greater and therefore involve excessive volatility in profits (DeYoung and Roland, 2001).
 These explanations suggest that banks with a high share of non-interest income may also be less stable than banks that primarily provide loans.
 In this sense, we recall that Islamic banks do not provide loans at interest according to the principle of the prohibition of interest, and the PLS principle, which makes the Islamic banks products riskier.

-Liquidity adjustments (Ĩ?"LIQ) have a positive impact on risk adjustments for Islamic and conventional banks.
+Liquidity adjustments ( $\Delta LIQ$ ) have a positive impact on risk adjustments for Islamic and conventional banks.
 This positive relationship suggests that banks that accumulate liquid assets tend to have less secure portfolios.
 This result suggests a positive relationship between the level of liquidity and risk taking in Islamic and conventional banks.
-This confirms one of the implications of Distinguin and al. (2013), which Table 3presents the estimation results for the risk equation (??4) for Islamic and conventional banks.
-The results show that the growth rate of loans has a positive effect on the risk of Islamic and conventional banks.
-Several evidences show that banks with high rates of loan growth are riskier.
-This may indicate that banks tend to reduce their collateral requirements to increase loan growth.
-According to ??013), which document a positive relationship between bank capital and liquidity for European and American commercial banks before the recent financial crisis.
+This confirms one of the implications of Distinguin and al. (2013), which portfolios.
+This result suggests a positive relationship between the level of liquidity and risk taking in Islamic and conventional banks.
+This confirms one of the implications of Distinguin and al. (2013), which document a positive relationship between bank capital and liquidity for European and American commercial banks before the recent financial crisis.
 Nevertheless, this result contradicts the theoretical predictions of Repullo (2005).

 The positive coordination of capital and risk for Islamic and conventional banks is in line with the findings of Shrieves and Dahl (1992) and Jokipii and Milne (2011), which indicate that banks are increasing their capital ratios in response to an increase in the risk of the bank's loan portfolio and vice versa.
 These suggest that banks increase the overall risk of their asset portfolio and reduce the risk of their loan portfolio when faced with a lower level of capital.
 Inflation is negatively related to the risk of conventional and Islamic banks.
 This result is proved by Vong and Chan (2009) who suggest that inflation could affect the money value, purchasing power and the real interest rate billed and received by conventional banks as well as the profit margin of Islamic banks.
 The GDP affects negatively the risk of Islamic banks.
-Table 4 presents the estimation results for the liquidity equation (15) for Islamic and conventional banks.